Vyral/ryan-ahearn/_posts/2020-07-24-the-latest-numbers-from-our-hot-market.md

 * 2020: 1.5 months
 * Net change: -46%

 So why does the market look this way?
-Well, there’s a lot of pent-up demand in the market from people who couldn’t buy or seller in the last three or four months due to the pandemic.
+Well, there’s a lot of pent-up demand in the market from people who couldn’t buy or sell in the last three or four months due to the pandemic.
 Now there are a lot more buyers in the marketplace than there are sellers, which causes inventory to down.

 {% include pullquote.html %}